Research Use and Impact Assessment

-The Social Policy, Knowledge Mobilisation, and Impact Assessment (SoKIA) research programme is an inter-disciplinary team of professionals (researchers and practitioners) primarily grounded in the social, behavioural and economic sciences.
+The Research Use and Impact Assessment (RIA) research programme is an inter-disciplinary team of professionals (researchers and practitioners) primarily grounded in the social, behavioural and economic sciences.
 The programme includes staff grounded in the humanities (specifically philosophy, languages and the arts) and work of the programme proceeds on the basis that values and patterns of meaning are vital and central to its work.
 The parameters of our work are defined in the context of global transitions and transformations.

 (a) Excellence and professionalism,

 We work across the research, data analysis, science communication, knowledge brokering, policy advice, and evaluation value chain.
 In order to work across this value chain the programme is organised into four research thematic areas (sections): Science Communication; Systems & Decision-Making; Implementation Science & Data Analytics; and Policy & Research Impact.
 As required by the HSRC Act, we endeavour to be non-partisan, influential, and trusted research collaborators to policy makers, public sector practitioners, and non-state actors.

 Because we work at the research-policy-action nexus, knowledge mobilisation (Phipps and Shapson, 2009) is a key component of our work and we coordinate the use of knowledge platforms and products to inform policy development and programme implementation.
 Because of this RIA’s research agenda and the orientation of its professional practice can be conceptualised as occurring within a ‘knowledge, policy and power framework’ that requires understanding and sensitivity to four critical dimensions: context, actors, types of knowledge and knowledge interaction processes (Jones et al. 2012 ) .